cunnane/xloil/docs/source/Introduction.rst

     - Concise syntax to declare Excel functions: registration is automatic
     - Deal with Excel variants, Ranges, Arrays and strings in a natural C++ fashion
     - Object cache allows returning opaque objects to Excel and passing them back to other functions
+    - Async functions
+    - RTD functions and on-the-fly RTD server creation

 * SQL
     - Create tables from Excel ranges and arrays
     - Query and join them with the full sqlite3 SQL syntax

-* Utils: very fast functions to:
+* Utils: very fast functions to
     - Sort on multiple columns
     - Split and join strings
     - Make arrays from blocks